arulnithi/418project/README.md

 	Name your output array (if any) to be 'output'
-	Put the output input argument as the last argument
+	Put the output input argument as the last argument Use 'index' for array access for CUDA kernels

 	MandelBrot CUDA-MAP (to generate mandel.ppm):
 	Using naming conventions: